-- I would always try to get out to the next big island south of Miami Beach, Key Biscayne.
+- For a real beach day, I would always try to get out to the next big island south of Miami Beach, Key Biscayne.
 This island has the famous Seaquarium (the world's first dolphin show.
 Remember Flipper?), a zoo, and Bill Baggs State Park, with its unspoiled beaches, a lighthouse and a great view over the surrounding waters and stilt-house settlements in the bay.

 - One of the nicest parts of town to spend a relaxed evening is the Navigli neighborhood, southwest of the center.
 The navigli are canals, and they radiate from the old Darsena harbor.
 The Naviglio Grande, which heads west of Darsena, is lined with cool restaurants, bars, bookstores, record stores and boutiques.
 Almost all the restaurants offer an evening-long happy hour where you get a drink and a buffet dinner for €9.
 What a great way to beat the financial crunch!
 Just take the number 3 tram to Piazza 24 Maggio, or number 9 to Gorizia Vigivano.

 - Another, more upscale neighborhood, is Brera, just north of the Duomo.
 Its streets are filled with nice bars, shops and restaurants.
 This is where the Beautiful People hang out.
 Just follow Via Brera north from La Scala for a few blocks.
 Via Fiori Chiari and Via Solferino form the center of action.